ZonglinY/ZonglinY.github.io/_pages/about.md

 News
 ======
+\[2023.04].
+I'm planning to physically attend EACL 2023!
+Let me know if you want to chat with me in Dubrovnik! (if I can successfully get the visa)

+\[2023.04].
+Our EACL 2023 [paper](https://w.sentic.net/commonsense-knowledge-base-completion.pdf) will have an **oral** presentation!

 \[2023.01].
 Got one paper accepted to **EACL 2023**.
 Thanks to all my collaborators!

 \[2020.10].
 Got one paper accepted to **EMNLP 2020 (findings)**.
 Thanks to all my collaborators!